Skip to Content

-Applicants will be asked to provide supporting evidence of their cultural identity.
+Applicants are to provide supporting evidence of their cultural identity.

 The University Scholarships Committee is responsible for the awarding of scholarships based on the recommendation of the appointed selection committees.

-The High Achiever scholarship will be paid in two instalments upon confirmation of enrolment in semesters one and two following the official withdrawal dates for these semesters.
+The Vice Chancellor’s High Achiever with Distinction scholarship will be paid in two equal instalments upon confirmation of enrolment in semesters one and two.
 Payment for year two of the scholarships will be contingent upon academic performance, with an expectation that scholarship students maintain an overall grade point average (GPA) of 5 (B).